 The grant funds awarded by the North Carolina Arts Council (Arts Council) are public funds that require accountability.
-Both the Office of State Budget and Management and the National Endowment for the Arts pass along certain regulations to which the Council, its grantees, and any subgrantees must adhere.
+Both the Office of State Budget and Management and the National Endowment for the Arts pass along certain regulations to which the Arts Council, its grantees, and any subgrantees must adhere.
 These regulations as well as Arts Council procedures are summarized below.
 Adherence to regulations is required even if they have changed during the contract period.

 A grantee must notify the North Carolina Arts Council of any changes in its tax-exempt status with the Internal Revenue Service under Section 501(c)(3).
 It must also file the IRS Form 990 or 990-N annually.

 The Arts Council and all of its grantees are contractually committed to abide by federal regulations which bar discrimination on the basis of race, color, national origin, disability, age, or sex and which require accessibility for persons with disabilities.